1 Introduction

 See more at the Office of Energy Efficiency & Renewable Energy Website.

-Taking advantage of efficiency opportunities in process heating saves money for industries while reducing energy consumption and reducing emissions.
-Life-cycle cost analyses are helpful tools for expressing the cost-benefit of investing in efficient water-bath indirect heating systems.
+Taking advantage of efficiency opportunities in process heating saves industries money while reducing energy consumption and emissions.
+Life-cycle cost analyses help express the cost-benefit of investing in efficient water-bath indirect heating systems.

-This type of analysis reveals fuel costs for these process heaters comprise up to 90% of life-cycle costs, thus taking measures to increase efficiency by reducing fuel consumption—while not sacrificing productivity or heater longevity—is well worth the investment.
-Reducing the cost of fuel in this way can be viewed as adding permanent capital to the purchasing company.
+This type of analysis reveals that fuel costs for these process heaters comprise up to 90% of life-cycle costs.
+Thus, taking measures to increase efficiency by reducing fuel consumption—while not sacrificing productivity or heater longevity—is well worth the investment.
+Reducing the fuel cost can be viewed as adding permanent capital to the purchasing company.

 7 Summary

 Process heating is a vital operation in manufacturing across most industries.
-Indirect gas-fired water bath heaters are an essential process heaters for processing oil and natural gas.
+Indirect gas-fired water bath heaters are essential for processing oil and natural gas.

-These heaters are utilized in oilfields, at wellheads, on offshore platforms, in LNG, LPG, and oil refinery facilities within the energy industry.
-They are designed with high standards, and continually improved through advancements in engineering and technology.
+These heaters are utilized in oilfields, at wellheads, offshore platforms, and in the energy industry’s LNG, LPG, and oil refinery facilities.
+They are designed with high standards and continually improved through advancements in engineering and technology.

-Efficiency in gas-fired water bath heaters, as with all process heaters, is a valuable investment capable of adding permanent capital to companies that invest in achieving efficiency-related improvements.
+As with all process heaters, efficiency in gas-fired water bath heaters is a valuable investment capable of adding permanent capital to companies that invest in achieving efficiency-related improvements.